-23UGLH 8.2 Passing Standards:
+23PGMD 8.2 Passing Standards:

-- A student shall be declared successful or 'pass' in a Semester, only when he gets a minimum SGPA of 4.00 with grade point of 4 or better in every registered course. - 2) A student shall be declared successful or 'passed' in the entire Under Graduate programme, only when he gets a minimum CGPA of 4.00 and has completed all the graduate requirement courses as mandated in the scheme of teaching and evaluation.
+- A student shall be declared successful or 'pass' in a semester, only when he gets a SGPA of 5.00 earning credits as per the scheme of teaching and evaluation, with grade point of 4 or better in every registered course. - 2) A student shall be declared successful or 'passed' in the entire Post Graduate programme, only when he gets a minimum CGPA of 5.00 and has completed all the graduate requirement courses as mandated in the scheme of teaching and evaluation.

-23UGLH 8.3 1) Conversion of Grade and Percentage of Marks:
+23PGMD 8.3 1) Conversion of Grade and Percentage of Marks: